 If you were not Senior Editor at JMS, what would you be doing?

 Phew.
 Tough question.
-My hobby is collecting hobbies.
-I juggle many interests, but I think I’d like to spend more time writing, specifically screenwriting.
+My hobby is multipotentiality, the continual pursuit of new and interesting creative projects.
+I juggle many interests, but I I’d like to spend more time writing, specifically screenwriting.
 I’d love to create the next big box-set blockbuster.
 Ideas flow when I’m away from a desk, when I’m active, outdoors.
 I’ve a hankering to try surfing.
 There you go, if I weren’t here, I’d be a surfing screenwriter.

-Tom Vaughan-Mountford is a broadcast advertising commentator and the Senior Editor at JMS Group, a Norwich production agency specialising in addressable television campaigns and video ads for social media.
-Follow Tom on Twitter @tomontv or Instagram @tomontv
+Tom Vaughan-Mountford is the Senior Editor at JMS Group, a Norwich video production agency specialising in addressable television campaigns and video ads for social media.
+You can connect with Tom on Linked in, and on Twitter @tomontv